Diabetes And Prediabetes

 • Gestational Diabetes occurs during pregnancy.
 It is a reliable indicator of the genetic predisposition for diabetes and metabolic syndrome.
 By proactively addressing the lifestyle and environmental triggers, we can often avoid ever having diabetes and related diseases.

 • Type 2 Diabetes is a lifestyle disease that also can have genetic components.
 It makes up the majority of the patients with diabetes.
-Per the CDC, 1 in 6 adults between 45-64 have diabetes (see below graph).
+Per the CDC, 1 in 6 adults between 45-64 has diabetes (see below graph).

 Before developing diabetes, a person goes through a process called insulin resistance.
 Our favorite analogy is to have our patients imagine your cell’s having doors that need keys to open.
 The ‘key’ is our hormone insulin.
-In the beginning of sugar dysregulation, the body makes extra insulin and our body puts the sugar into the cells – loading up their storage cabinets.
+At the beginning of sugar dysregulation, the body makes extra insulin and our body puts the sugar into the cells – loading up their storage cabinets.
 This extra insulin often packs the sugar away a little too quickly and we start to have hypoglycemic episodes, especially after a large carb load.
 At this point, your labs still look great.
 Over time, the muscle cells quit making doors for the insulin ‘keys’ to open.
 Unfortunately, the fat cells never stop making doors and keyholes.
 This is when we start to gain weight quickly and lose weight very slowly.
 Oftentimes, the labs still look ‘normal’ here but over time they progress into the ‘pre-diabetes’ range.
-Insulin levels rise and are very inflammatory to the cardiovascular system, liver, nervous system and more.
-By the time we meet criteria for the diabetes diagnosis, we are markedly inflamed and depending on our genetics either chubby or obese.
+Insulin levels rise and are very inflammatory to the cardiovascular system, liver, nervous system, and more.
+By the time we meet the criteria for the diabetes diagnosis, we are markedly inflamed and depending on our genetics either chubby or obese.

 Diabetes and Hormones